 WEBP file open in Google Chrome 75

 The WebP format is based on a technology developed by On2 Technologies, which was acquired by Google in 2009.
-The format was introduced in 2010.
+The format features a container based on the Resource Interchange File Format (RIFF) and was introduced in 2010.

 As of 2019, WEBP files are supported by most web browsers, except for Apple Safari and Microsoft Internet Explorer.